SBortz/event-modeling-file-format/readme.md

 ## 2. Philosophy

 - **Event Modeling is a continuous process.**
   The format must allow incomplete systems to be saved.
-You don't need a "valid" model to start.
+The format itself should allow invalid models.

 - **Validation belongs in tools, not the format.**
   The file specification stays simple.
-Applications derive insights and validate as needed.
+Applications derive insights and validates.

 - **No Slices in the file.**
   Slices are implementation/project management concerns.
 They belong in a separate view, not the design file.